 On Personal Accountability

 For me, the day a person says “I am the master of my fate: I am the captain of my soul” is the day that he is embracing personal accountability.
 Thenceforth he becomes responsible for his words, thoughts, and actions and whatever decisions he makes he ought to own them.
-If he succeeds and becomes happy as a result of his decisions he will take the full credit and benefits.
-Conversely, should he fail, should he not succeed in his boldness to take on the challenges of life unaided by anyone, he knows there’s nobody to blame, not even himself.
+If he succeeds and becomes happy as a result of his decisions he will take the full credit and the accruing benefits.
+Conversely, should he fail, should he not succeed in his boldness to take on the challenges of life refusing help from anyone, he knows there’s nobody to blame, not even himself.
 He acknowledges that being self-sufficient is not a fault.
 Recognizing that each person has his own mountain to climb and making himself an additional burden to that person is wrong is a virtue, not a fault.

 It is the person who makes himself a burden to his fellowmen that should be faulted.
 He should be faulted for not making himself personally accountable for his own life.
 He should be faulted for thinking that it is the responsibility of his fellowmen to help him.
 Yes, “no man is an island” but each person should think that nobody could force anyone to offer help.
 Helping is something that nobody could demand from anyone.
 It flows naturally from the generosity of a pure heart.